 Digital platform ecosystems thrive on their ability to acquire and leverage user data across multiple data-driven services.
 This enables dominant platforms to harness insights obtained from their primary markets, where user data is collected, thus gaining a competitive advantage in secondary markets, where they exploit this data.
-While data cross-use brings about efficiencies, policymakers worldwide express concerns about the economic power and potential distortion of competition and innovation incentives associated with it.
-To address these concerns, two distinct and targeted policy interventions have been suggested: data-siloing, which restricts the cross-use of data within platform ecosystems, and mandated data-sharing with competitors.
-Using an analytical model that examines data cross-use in digital platform ecosystems, we analyze the impact of data-siloing and data-sharing obligations, and their interaction on competition, innovation, consumer welfare, and overall social welfare.
-Our findings indicate that an optimal policy involves data-sharing without data-siloing, whereas the EU’s Digital Markets Act currently mandates both types of data cross-use regulation.
+While data cross-use brings about efficiencies, policymakers worldwide have expressed concerns about the economic power and the potential distortion of competition and innovation incentives associated with it.
+To address these concerns, two distinct and targeted policy interventions have been suggested: data siloing, which restricts the cross-use of data within platform ecosystems, and mandated data sharing with competitors.
+Using an analytical model that examines data cross-use in digital platform ecosystems, we analyzed the impact of data siloing and data sharing obligations, and their interaction on competition, innovation, consumer welfare, and overall social welfare.
+Our findings indicate that an optimal policy involves data sharing without data siloing, whereas the EU’s Digital Markets Act currently mandates both types of data cross-use regulation.

 SKU